-Routes from other areas (inter-area routing information) are advertised.
+- 1. Default value when this parameter is omitted: - Routes from other areas (inter-area routing information) are advertised. - 2.
+Range of values:

 Areas other than area 0 do not function as stub areas.

 Adjacency with neighboring routers within the area is briefly disconnected.